René Fonck: 1917

 On 17 March 1917, Fonck scored a second time, downing an Albatros in conjunction with his observer, Sergeant Huffer.
 By this time, Fonck had amassed over 500 hours flight time, an incredible amount in those early days of aviation.

-At age of 23, on 15 April 1917 ("Bloody April"), Fonck received a coveted invitation to join the famous Escadrille les Cigognes.
+Aged 23, on 15 April 1917 ("Bloody April"), Fonck received a coveted invitation to join the famous Escadrille les Cigognes.
 Groupe de Combat 12, with its four escadrilles (or squadrons), was the world's first fighter wing.
 The then leading French ace, Georges Guynemer, was serving at the time in one of its escadrilles, N3, and had just scored his 36th victory.

 Fonck was assigned to another escadrille in the group, Spa 103.
 Flying the SPAD VII, he quickly made a name for himself, attaining flying ace status by 13 May.
 He picked off another target on 12 June, then went on hiatus until 9 August.
 He scored twice more that month, on 21 and 22 August.

 On 14 September, he killed the pilot of a German observation plane and watched as the plane inverted and dropped the thrashing observer almost through the wing of Fonck's Spad.
 He even went to the extreme of tearing the barograph out of the cockpit of that day's victim, his twelfth, so its readout would confirm his combat report.
 On 30 September, he and Adjutant Dupre jointly shot down a German two-seater Rumpler C.IV 6787/16 of FA 18.
 The news reported the killed pilot to be Leutnant Kurt Wissemann, who had allegedly shot down Guynemer, and that Fonck had boasted of avenging the death of his "good friend".
 This story is put into question by German records, indicating that Wissemann of Jasta 3 had been killed two days before in a different fight, in which he was flying a single-seater, probably against No. 56 Squadron.